telerik/ajax-docs/controls/editor/functionality/toolbars/dropdowns/external-css-files.md

 # External CSS Files

 By default RadEditor for ASP.NET AJAX uses the CSS classes available in the current page.
 However, it can be configured to load external CSS files instead.
-This scenario is very common for editors integrated in back-end administration areas which have one set of CSS classes, while other content is being saved in a database and displayed in the public area which has a different set of CSS classes.Thanks to the CssFiles property, you can specify a string array as the list of CSS files, which you need the editor to use. e.g.
+This scenario is very common for editors integrated in back-end administration areas which have one set of CSS classes, while other content is being saved in a database and displayed in the public area which has a different set of CSS classes.
+Thanks to the CssFiles property, you can specify a string array as the list of CSS files, which you need the editor to use. e.g.

 ````ASP.NET
 <telerik:RadEditor runat="server" ID="RadEditor1">